dmptrluke/django-csp-helpers/README.md

 The *django-csp-helpers* mixins will modify and extend your views and forms in two ways.

 #### Form Widgets
-Form widgets will be wrapped in a **CSPAwareWidget**, which will inject a CSP nonce into the rendering context for template widgets.
+Form widgets will be patched to inject a CSP nonce into the rendering context for template widgets.
 You can access this with `{{ csp_nonce }}` in your widget templates.

 #### Form Media
 Form media (CSS and JS) will be included with CSP nonces.